atiumcache/game_of_life/README.md

 	python game_of_life.py

 That's it --- the program will prompt you with a few options before allowing you to create life.

+## Future Work

+- Change background/cell colors.
+- More starting seed options.
+- Allow the user to input their own starting seed!

 ## License